Car Trade-in & Diminished Value Calculator

 • Final Trade-in Estimate: --

 The Math: The standard depreciation model assumes a car loses roughly 20% of its value in the first year, and 15% each subsequent year.
-We apply this to the base MSRP, adjust the value positively or negatively based on standard mileage expectations (13,000 miles/year), and finally apply multiplier penalties for physical condition and accident history.
+We apply this to the base MSRP, adjust the value positively or negatively based on standard mileage expectations (13,000 miles/year), and finally apply multiplier penalties for physical condition and diminished value (accident history).

 1. Introduction to Car Trade-In Value